CodeWithDennis/filament-advanced-components-docs/README.md

 ## Installation

-To install the plugin, you need to add the repository to your composer.json file.
-You can do this by running the following command:
+To install the plugin, you need to add the repository to your `composer.json` file.

 ```json
 {